Denver metro businesses closed, delayed over high wind warnings - NewsBreak

 In addition, crossing-gate arms have been removed at some train crossings and replaced with attendants over fears that the winds will break the arms.
 Attendants are in place for the A Line at Dahlia Street, Holly Street, Ulster Street and Sable Boulevard, and for the G Line at Miller Street and Tennyson Street.

-Denver’s Christkindl holiday market will be closed all day Wednesday due to safety concerns regarding winds at Civic Center Park, organizers said.
-The event is expected to reopen at 11 a.m.
-Thursday.
+Denver’s Christkindl holiday market delayed its opening Wednesday due to winds already being experienced at Civic Center Park, organizers said.
+The event, which usually opens at 11 a.m., is expected to open at 2 p.m.
+However, organizers said they will monitor weather conditions and decide whether to close for the day.

-"Crews have ben onsite to keep wind damage to a minimum, but it will take several hours following the end of the wind storm to return the market to operating order," organizers said.

 Though Denver Public Schools has not announced any change to its schedule Wednesday, the Boulder Valley School District said its mountain schools will be closed Wednesday, including Nederland Middle/Senior, Nederland Elementary, Jamestown Elementary and Gold Hill Elementary.